flatland-association/flatland-rl/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: For any kind of enhancement like new features or improvements to existing ones.
+about: Any kind of enhancement like new features or improvements to existing ones.
 title: ''
 labels: enhancement
 assignees: ''